netzpirat/guard-cucumber/README.md

 ## Options

-There are several options you can pass to the Cucumber Guard to customize the arguments when calling Cucumber:
+There are several options you can pass to Guard::Cucumber to customize the arguments when calling Cucumber:

     :color => false                        # Disable colored output :drb => true                           # Enable Spork DRb server